aragon/nest/Nest DAO Governance/Nest DAO specification at 2019-11-07.md

 No longer than 500 words:
 - Summary of the proposal according to AA
-- How it seats in the Aragon Landscape
+- How it sits in the Aragon Landscape
 - Subjective opinion supported by clear rationale